Wimboro/youtube-live/README.md

 2. **Media Files**:
    - Upload videos directly from the dashboard or add them to the 'media' directory
+   - Delete unwanted media files from the dashboard
    - View and manage your media files in the Media Files section
    - Refresh the media list after adding new files